 We have covered some of the most common uses of wget command.
 To learn more about wget, you can always check its man page with the man wget command.

 PS.
-If you enjoy reading our blog, feel free to share it on social networks using the shortcuts below, or simply leave a comment.
+If you enjoy reading our post, on Wget Command Examples, feel free to share it on social networks using the shortcuts below, or simply leave a comment.